 The Adoption Process

 Some Houston-area shelters to adopt your new furry friend include BARC, Houston SPCA, Harris County Pets, Houston Humane Society, and Citizens for Animal Protection.
+Fort Bend County’s animal shelter is also dealing with overcrowding issues and looking for people to adopt pets.
 You’ll need to come in person to adopt an animal at one of these shelters and must be 18-years-old with a valid, government issued photo ID.
 Before you adopt your pet, make sure to prepare your home and check for safety issues, talk to other family members about responsibilities, make sure other pets in your home are fully vaccinated, and find a vet if you don’t have one.

 The Adoption Fees